AdsCryptoz22/EasyBuildSystem/README.md

 It will allow to use the system with the defaults settings.

-Some samples are available in the package to show you how certain components work.
+Some examples scene are available in the package to show you how certain components work.

-A terrain detection system can be configured on your parts to avoid the collision with the terrain (details/trees), there is also a physics system with conditions can be added to your parts.

-Integrations are available such as [Inventory Pro](https://www.assetstore.unity3d.com/en/?stay#!/content/66801) or [Voxeland](https://www.assetstore.unity3d.com/en/?stay#!/content/9180) and other.

-It is possible to save and load all your build during the runtime in your scene, A system of [Blueprint](https://www.adsstudio12.net/) is also possible if you want to load constructions directly in edit/runtimes.

 The use of the system is simple, but it is very important to understand how it works to have a complex investment behavior.

-Use add-ons or create your own add-ons without importing a change in the system code.

 Other features are available you can view the asset description for that.